 What do you think 'unction' means?
-Skill Deep and sincere emotion Caution Joy The word 'preci pitated' describes the quality of dr opping - what The word 'preci do you think it - the quality of dr opping - what
+Skill Deep and sincere emotion Caution Joy

+The word 'precipitated' describes the quality of dropping - what do you think it is?
+Unexpectedly Carefully Dangerously Delicately

 What do you think 'sagacity' means?
 Confidence Wisdom Determination Tiredness